MackCesar/MetalDiffusion/README.md

 # STILL UNDER CONSTRUCTION

-# Stable Diffusion in TensorFlow / Keras
+# Stable Diffusion in TensorFlow / Keras for Apple Metal on Intel Macs

 A Keras / Tensorflow implementation of Stable Diffusion designed for Apple Metal on Intel Macs.